-November is National Asbestos Awareness Month and combined with www.asbestosawareness.com.au Australians are being alerted to the dangers of asbestos during home renovations and maintenance by educating them about where asbestos might be found in and around homes and how to manage it safely.
+November of each year is National Asbestos Awareness Month and, combined with www.asbestosawareness.com.au, Australians are being alerted to the dangers of asbestos during home renovations and maintenance by educating them about where asbestos might be found in and around homes and how to manage it safely.

 Don’t play renovation roulette!
 Go Slow!
 Asbestos, it’s a NO GO!

 Key Resources for Home Renovators

 Fact Sheet - Working Safely with Asbestos Around Home(PDF, 3MB)

 Fact Sheet - Safe Practices For Homeowners Repairing or Removing Small Amounts of Asbestos Materials(PDF, 4MB)